martianbilal/hyperodf/kata-containers/docs/how-to/how-to-use-kata-containers-with-acrn.md

 $ sudo docker run -ti --runtime=kata-runtime busybox sh
 ```

-You will see ACRN(`acrn-dm`) is now running on your system, as well as a `kata-shim`.
+You will see ACRN(`acrn-dm`) is now running on your system, as well as a `kata-shim`, `kata-proxy`.
 You should obtain an interactive shell prompt.
 Verify that all the Kata processes terminate once you exit the container.

 ```bash
 $ ps -ef | grep -E "kata|acrn"